nexpy/nexpy/doc/source/pythongui.rst

     limits.
 For rank two or more, a projection panel allows the plotting of projections along different directions, using the current axis limits.
 For ranks greater than two, a 'z' panel allows the other dimensions to be varied.
-Finally, the 'options' panel provides access to the standard Matplotlib tools for modifying the plots.
+Finally, the 'options' panel provides access to the a number of tools for modifying the plot and saving/exporting the plotted data.

 **5) Status Bar**
     The values and attributes of the currently selected item in the tree are